Navn33t2k1/Spotify/README.md

 FROM Average
 WHERE liveness > Avg_liveness;

---20.
-Use a WITH clause to calculate the difference between the highest and lowest energy values for tracks in each album.
+**22. Use a WITH clause to calculate the difference between the highest and lowest energy values for tracks in each album.**
 WITH MaxMin AS(
 SELECT album, MAX(energy) AS max_energy, MIN(energy) AS min_energy
 FROM spotify